 - For those who have never read a Jane Austen novel before, Emma is the perfect start – a funny, romantic, and easy-to-read novel.
 Set in the early 19th Century, the novel centres on Emma Woodhouse, a precocious young woman whose misplaced confidence in her ability to matchmake others leads to several romantic misadventures of her own.

 - Discussion: In what ways do the social dynamics and matchmaking endeavours in "Emma" still resonate with modern relationships and societal expectations?

 8. The Lord of the Rings, by J. R. R. Tolkien

-In particular, his collection of books, The Lord of the Rings are his best-known collection of work.
+- In particular, his collection of books, The Lord of the Rings, is his best-known collection of work.
 Not read the series?
 Then you must have almost certainly seen or at least heard about the epic three-part movie adaptation of the original books written by Tolkien.
 However, as great as movies are, they’re often never as well-received as the original book.

 9. To Kill a Mockingbird, by Harper Lee

 - "You never really understand a person until you consider things from his point of view … Until you climb inside of his skin and walk around in it."

 - Set in the 1930s in the small and sleepy town of Maycomb, Alabama, To Kill a Mockingbird is narrated by Scout Finch, a six-year-old tomboy who lives with her ten-year-old brother, Jem, her father Atticus – who is a lawyer in the local community.